CevikKubat/skateboarding_tricklist/README.md

-# Skateboarding-Tricklist
+# Skateboarding Tricklist
-A small collection of movements you can do on a skateboard
+A small collection of movements you can do on a skateboard.